Sunny with a High Near 23 | SweetwaterNOW

 Sunday

-A chance of snow.
-Mostly cloudy, with a high near 35.
+A 50 percent chance of snow.
+Mostly cloudy, with a high near 37.
 Breezy.

 Sunday Night